k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09a_file_level_masking_implementation.md

 ## A Dataset (table) Represents a Folder with Multiple Files

-- Data selected Table (dataset) in the task may contain multiple files to be processed.
+- Each selected table (dataset) in the task may contain multiple files to be processed.

 - The extract custom flow must get all the files for each table.
 Each file must be read, masked, and written to the target.
 See an example of a JSON processing flow - **readJsonAndMask** (taken from the File Cataloging - Demo extension):